appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ### Backup and Restore

 This release introduces support for comprehensive disaster recovery with Stash 2.0, also known as Kubestash.
-Shortly Kubestash offered by AppsCode, provides a cloud-native backup and recovery solution for Kubernetes workloads, streamlining operations through its operator-driven approach.
+Kubestash, offered by AppsCode, provides a cloud-native backup and recovery solution for Kubernetes workloads, streamlining operations through its operator-driven approach.
 It facilitates the backup of volumes, databases, and custom workloads via addons, leveraging restic or Kubernetes CSI Driver VolumeSnapshotter functionality.
 For SingleStore, creating backups involves configuring resources like BackupStorage (for cloud storage backend), RetentionPolicy (for backup data retention settings), Secret (for storing restic password), BackupConfiguration (specifying backup task details), and RestoreSession(specifying restore task details).

 ### SingleStore Studio (UI)